Oh, Tremors. Nothing delights me more than a campy, cheesy, comedic, horror flick from my favorite decade: the 1980s.

 The only sad part is, Melvin survives.

-Actually, this right here is likely why Finn Carter didn’t go onto become a big movie star.
+Actually, this right here, this kiss at the end, is likely why Finn Carter didn’t go onto become a big movie star.
 Anything else would have been downhill from here.
 Everything’s better with Bacon.

 And there you have it: the greatest ’80s/90s movie about killer worms ever made.
 Watch it here.